alukosdev/ccsp/standards/eurocloud-staraudit.md

 The certification procedure is based on best practices and provides answers to the fundamental questions managers are likely to ask when looking for a suitable cloud service provider.
 Unlike pure security or data protection audits, it covers the entire range of cloud service functions and validates compliance against the requirements in clearly understandable terms.

+## Noteworthy

+- [x] StarAudit offers a certification scheme to establish trust in cloud services.
+- [x] StarAudit evaluates cloud services according to a catalogue of criteria.

 ## Sources

 - https://staraudit.org/home/about/